-Unregistering tape drive information .
-3-39
+Unregistering tape drive information 3-40)

 Notes on setting up a tape device connected to a node via a SAN .
-3-39
+3-40)

-Replacing of tape devices .3-40
+Replacing of tape devices .3-40)

-Stopping use of a tape device .3-40
+Stopping use of a tape device .3-41

-SMTP server environment settings 3-41
+SMTP server environment settings .3-41

-DHCP server environment settings .
-3-41
+DHCP server environment settings 3-41

-DNS server environment settings 3-41
+DNS server environment settings

-Proxy server environment settings 3-42
+Proxy server environment settings 3-42)

-Troxy Server environment settings .5 12
+Troxy server environment secungs .5 12 •

 4 About HDI 4-1

-- Notes on managing an HDI system (required reading) 4-3
+Notes on managing an HDI system (required reading) 4-3 ,

-About cluster configurations 4-6
+About cluster configurations 4-6 ,

-Before starting communication between HDI system and external devices 4-9
+Before starting communication between HDI system and external devices 4-0)

-About client user information 4-9
+About client user information 4 C)

 About HDI with user mapping

-Domains that allow access to an HDI system .
-1 -10
+Domains that allow access to an HDI system 4 10

-User mapping methods .
-1 -10
+User mapping methods

 User mapping using RIDs

-User mapping using LDAP 4-13
+User mapping using LDAP 4-13 ,

-User mapping using the Active Directory schema
+User mapping using the Active Directory schema .4-13 į

-Changing the user mapping method .4-14
+Changing the user mapping method .4-14 ř

-Examples of assigning user IDs and group IDs with user mapping using RIDs .4-16
+Examples of assigning user IDs and group IDs with user mapping using RIDs

-About file systems .4-20
+About file systems .4-20)

-Creating an LU (device file) or volume group .
-4-22
+Creating an LU (device file) or volume group

-Notes on allocating LUs .4-24
+Notes on allocating LUs .
+4-24 r

-Notes on using the local data encryption functionality 4-25
+Notes on using the local data encryption functionality .4-25 į

-Notes when supporting 64-bit inodes .
-4-26
+Notes when supporting 64-bit inodes 4-26)

-Issuing warnings about file system usage .4-27
+Issuing warnings about file system usage .4-27 ,

-When the striping function is used
+When the striping function is used 4-31

-Overview of the striping function .
-4-31
+Overview of the striping function

-Notes on the striping function .
-4-33
+Notes on the striping function 4-33 ,

-Selecting which ACL type to use for a file system
+Selecting which ACL type to use for a file system 4-33 ,

-Migrating to a file system that uses the Advanced ACL type .
-4-36
+Migrating to a file system that uses the Advanced ACL type 4-36 ,

 Notes on migrating a file system 4-38

-Estimating the file system size after a migration .
-4-40
+Estimating the file system size after a migration 4-40)

-How to migrate a file system .4-41
+How to migrate a file system 4-41 ,

-Using WORM file systems .4-43
+Using WORM file systems 4-43 į

-Using the autocommit functionality to change files to WORM files .4-43
+Using the autocommit functionality to change files to WORM files 4_43 2

 Manually changing a file to a WORM file from a client .
-4-45
+1 13 4_45

-Setting a file to read-only 4-46
+Softing a file to road only 7-7J

-Precautions regarding WORM file system operation .4-46
+Setting a file to read-only Precautions regarding WORM file system operation 4-40

-Using CIFS bypass traverse checking .4-47
+Precautions regarding WORM tile system operation 4-40 ,

-About setting quotas 4-48
+Using CIFS bypass traverse checking 4-4/

-About setting quotas Information that can be specified for quota management .
-4-50
+About setting quotas Information that can be specified for quota management 4-48 į

-Specifying a quota for each user, group, or directory 4-50
+information that can be specified for quota management 4-50 1

-Specifying a default quota 4-51
+Specifying a quota for each user, group, or directory 4-50)

-Specifying a grace period 4-51
+Specifying a default quota .4-51

-Specifying a quota monitoring method 4_51
+Specifying a grace period .
+4-51

-Notes on specifying quotas 4-54
+Specifying a quota monitoring method .
+4-51

-Specifying guotas for each file system , T -J 1
+Notes on specifying quotas 4-54 l·

-Specifying guotas for each file system Λ_E C
+Specifying quotas for each file system .
+4-55)

-Specifying subtree quotas 7 E2
+Specifying subtree quotas .4-56)

-Notes on quota management + -5/
+Notes on guota management .4-57 1